joshua-kairu/activity-transitions/README.md

 ## Possible Future Work :fast_forward:

 As of Friday, June 17, 2016, some work that can be done in the future could be:
 - [ ] Allow users to choose which transition they would like to see.
-There are quite a number of cool transitions such as [explode] and [fade].
+There are quite a number of cool transitions such as [explode](https://developer.android.com/reference/android/transition/Explode.html) and [fade](https://developer.android.com/reference/android/transition/Fade.html).

 ## Other things :books: